Black Adam (film): Plot

-In 2600 BC, the tyrannical king Ahk-Ton of Kahndaq creates the Crown of Sabbac to attain great power.
-After attempting to stage a revolt, a young slave boy is given the powers of Shazam by the Council of Wizards, transforming him into Kahndaq's heroic champion, who fights Ahk-Ton, killing him and ending his reign.
+In 2600 BC, the tyrannical king Ahk-Ton of Kahndaq enslaves his people to mine the mythical metal Eternium, using it to forge the Crown of Sabbac to attain power and invincibility.
+After attempting to stage an uprising against Ahk-Ton, a young slave boy is chosen as champion by the Council of Wizards, transforming him into an adult superhero.
+He kills Ahk-Ton, ending his reign.

-In the present day, Kahndaq is oppressed by the Intergang, a criminal organization, as Adrianna Tomaz, an archaeologist and resistance-fighter, tries to locate the Crown of Sabbac with the help of her brother Karim and their colleagues Samir and Ishmael.
-As Adrianna obtains the crown, Intergang ambushes them and kills Samir, forcing Adrianna to read an incantation that awakens Teth-Adam, whom she believes to be Kahndaq's champion, from a slumber.
-As he slaughters most of the Intergang troops, US government official Amanda Waller deems Adam a threat and contacts the Justice Society to apprehend him.
-Justice Society members Hawkman, Doctor Fate, Cyclone, and Atom Smasher arrive in time to stop Adam's killing spree and explain to Adrianna that Adam was not an entombed savior, but an imprisoned killer.
+In the present day, Kahndaq is oppressed by the criminal organization Intergang, as archaeologist Adrianna Tomaz tries to locate the Crown of Sabbac with her brother Karim and colleagues Samir and Ishmael.
+Inside the tomb, Adrianna obtains the crown, but the Intergang troops kill Samir.

+As a last resort, Adrianna reads an incantation that awakens the superhuman warrior Teth-Adam from slumber.
+US government official Amanda Waller deems him a threat.
+After Adam slaughters the Intergang troops, Waller contacts the Justice Society to apprehend him.
+Justice Society members Hawkman, Doctor Fate, Cyclone and Atom Smasher stop Adam's killing spree and explain to Adrianna that Adam was not a savior but an imprisoned killer.

-Ishmael reveals himself as the leader of Intergang's Kahndaq division and kidnaps Adrianna's teenage son Amon, who has stolen and hidden the crown.
-Adam, Adrianna, and the Justice Society find the crown and intend to trade it for Amon.
-Reaching Ishmael, he reveals himself as the last descendant of King Ahk-Ton and wants his rightful place on the throne.
-Adrianna willingly gives the crown to save Amon's life, but Ishmael betrays his part of the deal and shoots at Amon, causing Adam to lose control and destroy the hideout with his powers, killing Ishmael and wounding Amon.
+Ishmael reveals himself as the leader of Intergang's Kahndaq division as well as the last descendant of Ahk-Ton and kidnaps Adrianna's son Amon, who has hidden the crown.
+The group finds the crown and gives it back to save Amon.

-Guilt-ridden, Adam flees to the ruins of Ahk-Ton's palace and reveals to Hawkman that the legends of Kahndaq's champion were misattributed; it was Adam's son, Hurut, who was granted Shazam's powers and became Kahndaq's champion.
-Knowing that Hurut was invincible, Ahk-Ton instructed assassins to execute Hurut's family, including Adam and Hurut's mother.
-Hurut gave Adam his powers to save his life and Ahk-Ton's assassins immediately killed the de-powered Hurut, causing an enraged Adam to massacre all of the king's men and inadvertently destroy his palace.
-Subsequently, deemed unworthy by the Council of Wizards, Adam attacked and killed them all in anger except for Shazam, who imprisoned him along with the Crown of Sabbac within what became Adam's tomb.
+Ishmael attempts to shoot Amon, causing Adam to lose control of his powers, killing Ishmael and wounding Amon.
+Guilt-ridden, Adam flees and reveals to Hawkman that Kahndaq's champion was actually his late son Hurut, who was killed by Ahk-Ton's assassins after they killed his mother.
+Having been given Hurut's powers to save his life, Adam, blinded by grief and rage, murdered Ahk-Ton and destroyed his palace.
+Deemed unworthy by the Council of Wizards, Adam killed them all in retaliation except for Shazam, who imprisoned him along with the crown.